Frequently Asked Questions

 What does planting trees achieve?

 Planting trees has an enormous range of benefits.
-They sequester carbon and are therefore key in reversing our impact on our warming climate.
+They sequester carbon and are therefore key in reducing our impact on our warming climate.
 They improve our mental wellbeing; a walk among trees can reduce stress and fatigue, whilst planting encourages more social interaction and increases our sense of community.
 Trees greatly increase soil quality, improving local crop yields and preventing soil erosion.
 They are an excellent way of naturally combatting flooding, through their ability to both intercept rainfall (thereby slowing the rate at which water reaches a given area) and to store excess water.
 And their careful management allows for a diverse range of species to grow amongst the trees, thereby greatly increasing local biodiversity through their ability to home and provide food for a vast array of animals.
 All of the above can positively impact crop yields, local water quality, and much more.

 Do you plant anything other than trees?